mertemba/mini_malloc/README.md

 * The library only supports a single provided memory block.
 * Multi-threading is not considered and must be handled by the library user.
-* Allocations above `1<<19` bytes are currently not supported, but easy to add to the largest size bucket.
 * A `realloc()` function is not provided.

 ## License